-If you’re struggling with mental illness and you’re debating whether or not to put that in your application, today’s interview is something you must listen to.
+If you’re struggling with mental illness and you’re debating whether or not to put that in your application to medical school, today’s interview is something you must listen to.

 Logan is currently a rising second-year medical student at Pacific Northwest.
 He decided to reach out to me after gaining an acceptance and after originally being discouraged way back in Episode 194, where I interviewed Jeff who is legally blind and decided not to disclose his disability in his second application because he didn’t get in the first time.

 So Logan decided to ignore my advice of leaving off any huge red flags from the application.
 He was very open about his mental illness when applying to medical school.

 Logan was originally a YouTuber, and his first taste of disclosing his bipolar disorder publicly was through this platform.
 But not being a tech guy and hating filming, he just felt he was putting a facade.
 And it was through a podcast that he realized he was being his natural self.

-Logan likes to be a psychiatrist in the future and so he likes his future patients to be at ease with him in telling him their embarrassing, dark secrets.
+Logan wants to be a psychiatrist in the future, and so he’d like his future patients to be at ease with him in telling him their embarrassing, dark secrets.

 [04:03] Interest in Becoming a Physician